davr/spotifier/README.md

-# Streamlit app to use the Spotify API for reccomendations
+# NiceGUI app to use the Spotify API for reccomendations

 ## Table of Contents